Turcid-uwu/WxCLI/README.md

 You can now select which area you would like to veiw alerts from!
 The quotes are neccesary for the NWS office.

-USAGE: main.py [Your NWS forcast office] [Your state]
+USAGE: WxCLI [Your NWS forcast office] [Your state]

-ex: main.py "NWS Fort Worth TX" TX
+ex: WxCLI "NWS Fort Worth TX" TX